anybox/buttervolume/README.rst

 Copy-on-write
 -------------

 Copy-On-Write is enabled by default.
-You can disable it if you want.
+You can disable it if you really want.

 Why disabling copy-on-write?
 If your docker volume stores databases such as PostgreSQL or MariaDB, the copy-on-write feature may hurt performance, though